The Urban Future Prize Competition honors the best of this year’s cleantech innovations

 The event and the prizes were funded by The New York Community Trust (The Trust).
 Two winners were each awarded a $50,000 cash prize and admission into the ACRE incubator at the Urban Future Lab.
 A $5,000 prize was also awarded to the company voted audience favorite.

-- The winner of The New York Community Trust Vision Prize was WexEnergy, a Rochester, New York-based company providing affordable, energy-efficient window retrofit solutions.
+• The winner of The New York Community Trust Vision Prize was Soteria Battery Innovation Group, which created a new architecture designed to eliminate fires in lithium ion batteries and which developed an international industry consortium for deployment.

-- The winner of The New York Community Trust Impact Prize was Soteria Battery Innovation Group, which created a new architecture designed to eliminate fires in lithium ion batteries and which developed an international industry consortium for deployment.
+• The winner of The New York Community Trust Impact Prize was WexEnergy, a Rochester, New York-based company providing affordable, energy-efficient window retrofit solutions.

 “We are honored to be chosen as the winner of The New York Community Trust Impact Prize,” said Rachel N. Rosen, CEO and co-founder of WexEnergy.
 “As an NYU alum, I am thrilled that WexEnergy will soon join the ACRE incubator.
 The combination of the cash prize and ACRE incubator support will have a tremendous impact in bringing our innovation, WindowSkin, to New York City and other urban markets.”